This 12-Item First Aid Kit Saved a Cyclist’s Life in Patagonia

 The Evacuation

-After treating herself and spending the first night by the crash site, Maria faced a decision: wait for rescue (which might never come on this remote road) or self-evacuate.
+After treating herself and spending the first night at the crash site, Maria faced a hard choice: wait for rescue on a road that might not see another vehicle for days, or self-evacuate on foot.

-She couldn’t ride—one arm was useless and her bike’s derailleur had bent in the crash.
+She couldn’t ride.
+One arm was useless and her bike’s derailleur had bent in the crash.
 But she could walk.
-She rigged her bike as a walking aid, leaning on the saddle with her good arm, pushing it beside her.
+She rigged the bike as a walking aid — leaning on the saddle with her good arm, pushing it beside her like a wheeled crutch.
+It was slow and awkward, but it was forward progress.

-Twenty-five kilometers per day, sleeping in her tent, eating the food she’d packed for two days stretched across three.
-On day three, a truck appeared.
-The driver took her and her bike to Coyhaique, where an X-ray confirmed a clean radius fracture that had been well-immobilized and was already starting to heal correctly.
+She covered about twenty-five kilometers per day, sleeping in her tent, stretching two days of food across three by rationing carefully.
+On day three, a truck finally appeared on the road.
+The driver took her and her bike to Coyhaique, where an X-ray confirmed a clean radius fracture.
+The doctor told her the arm had been well-immobilized and was already starting to heal in correct alignment.
+That SAM splint earned its weight in gold.

 Bikepacking tent camping setup